How to scan a book properly

 Running the book scanning

-To start automatic scanning of a book, click the Automatic Scanning button on the toolbar.
+To start automatic scanning of a book, click the Batch Scan button on the toolbar.
 The scan wizard opens.
 Specify the scanning interval in the wizard.
 Since image processing and splitting into pages takes some time, 3-5 seconds are enough to flip the page of the book and put the next page spread on the scanner.
 You may leave the lid raised if you want: ScanPapyrus will cut off unnecessary margins automatically.

 The “Scan the first page immediately” option means the scan process starts right after you click the “Next” button.
 If the option is off, the scan runs after the specified scanning interval expires.